Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/Microsoft.Identity.Web.Future/README.md

 }
 ```

-This method adds authentication with the Microsoft Identity platform (formerly Azure AD v2.0).
+This method adds authentication with the Microsoft Identity platform (formerly Microsoft Entra ID v2.0).
 This includes validating the token in all scenarios (single tenant application, multi tenant applications) in Azure public cloud as well as national clouds.

 See also: